-Fortunately, our aim today is to divulge everything you need to know about the PSO-RITE, to help you decide if this gadget is worth your time and money.
+Fortunately, my aim today is to divulge everything you need to know about the PSO-RITE, to help you decide if this gadget is worth your time and money.

 What is the PSO-RITE?

-The PSO-RITE is a manual full body massage tool to help release tightness in the body.
+The PSO-RITE is a manual full-body massage tool designed to help release tightness in the body.

 The unique, patented design of this PSO-RITE mimics the hand and the elbow of a masseuse, creating the effect of a deep tissue massage.